joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 Trust is related to abilities.
 What abilities do I trust a certain party with?

 In a secure system, trusted parties are those who have access to data, i.e. they are able to obtain decryption keys.
 This entails that in a __hop-by-hop__ system, all hops are trusted.
-In __end-to-end__ systems however, only the end points are trusted.
-This means that we should opt for __end-to-end__ based systems if there is sensitive data, or data not owned by the system edministrators, involved.
+In __end-to-end__ systems, however, only the end points are trusted.
+This means that we should opt for __end-to-end__ based systems if there is sensitive data, or data not owned by the system administrators, involved.

 ### Data life cycle

 Data is data, unrelated to what system it flows through.
 Therefore we need to focus on the full data lifecycle, from production to consumption, over time, using any system.
 This is what HYKER does.
 The HYKER innovation consists of the separation of encryption and access control.
 This is the enabler for trust based security, where you can select trusted parts of a system based on the data, not on how the infrastructure is designed.
-It also enables voulontairy delegation of control and retroactive access.
+It also enables voluntary delegation of control and retroactive access.

 ### Retroactive access

 Think of a document sharing service, like Dropbox.
 The amount of data stored in the cloud can grow very large over time.
 If you want to add people who are allowed to read the documents, how do you do that?
-How can you keep control over the data without have to re-send it?
+How can you keep control over the data without having to re-send it?

 When designing a system based on hop-by-hop security, you do not need to worry about knowing all receivers beforehand.
 The central server can take care of adding additional receivers.
 But in these systems, you give up the control over your data.
-The central server being able to add recipients is enabled throug letting it control your data, demanding total trust in it.
+The central server being able to add recipients is enabled through letting it control your data, demanding total trust in it.

-To retake control, you can introduce end-to-end securty.
-But this introcuces another problem.
+To retake control, you can introduce end-to-end security.
+But this introduces another problem.
 In a standard end-to-end security system, the intermediate parties such as a storage server, have no access to the data.
-This means that the end nodes have no control, resulting in no posibility to add recipients without resending the data.
+This means that the end nodes have no control, resulting in no possibility to add recipients without resending the data.

 HYKER solves this through a concept we call __retroactive access control__.
 This concept brings the best of both worlds you can have full control over who gets access to your data, but you don't need to resend it.
-This done through separating the key sharing form the data sharing.
+This done through separating the key sharing from the data sharing.

 ### Access Control Delegation